bgoonz/gists-revamp/by-extension/markdown/py-resource-list.md

 ## Miscellaneous

-_Useful libraries or tools that don’t fit in the categories above._
+_Useful libraries or tools that don't fit in the categories above._

 - [pluginbase](https://github.com/mitsuhiko/pluginbase) - A simple but flexible plugin system for Python.
 - [itsdangerous](https://github.com/mitsuhiko/itsdangerous) - Various helpers to pass trusted data to untrusted environments.